bautistaj/notes/English/Curso de Inglés Práctico: Gramática/note.md

 Examples:
 * I was young when we moved.
-* She was a very good student good student at school.
+* She was a very good student at school.
 * He was very quite when he was a kid.
 * Was it too difficult?
 * You were very good students at school.